Hywan/mnt.io/content/articles/2015-01-04-control-the-terminal-the-right-way/index.md

 To get more information, please
 [read the documentation](http://hoa-project.net/Fr/Literature/Hack/Console.html#Content "Documentation of Hoa\Console\Cursor").

-## The power in your hand: Readline
+## The Power in Your Hand: Readline

 A more complete usage of `Hoa\Console\Cursor` and even `Hoa\Console\Window` is the